 Vet Tests to Diagnose Cats with Cystitis

-Your vet will usually diagnose cystitis from your description, but they may want to rule out other causes like a urinary blockage before treatment is started.
+Your vet will begin by examining your cat and feeling the bladder to assess whether it's full, painful, or unusually small.
 They may feel your cat’s bladder and take a urine sample to test for excess sugar, protein and crystals in the urine.

 If a bacterial infection is suspected, the urine sample may be sent for bacterial culture so the bacteria responsible can be identified and the correct antibiotic prescribed.
 Your vet might recommend that further tests are needed to check for bladder stones and urinary blockages.
 X-rays, ultrasound of the bladder and blood tests may be carried out.
 If no medical cause is identified, the condition is known as idiopathic cystitis.